COOKIE NOTICE

 • Includes effective assessment, with regular check-ups to keep children on track.

-• Offers clear differentiation, with extra support for children whoneed it and challenge and stretch for high achievers.
+• Offers clear adaptation, with extra support for children who need it and challenge and stretch for high achievers.

 STAFF LOGIN